networkf/network.github.io/index.md

 ---
 ## Network

 Welcome to the network.
 This is your portal into the world of Network.
-It is a directory from which you can explore everyting related to the network.
+It is a directory from which you can explore everything related to the network.

 ## What is Network?